 Building emotional intelligence and our emotional quotient requires intentional practice.
 As we begin to better manage emotions, our sense of well-being and personal life improve.
 Even when we experience intense emotions, our self-awareness allows us to self-regulate and handle ourselves better.

-There are three crucial abilities that we need to develop emotional fitness:
+Three crucial abilities needed to develop emotional fitness:

 - awareness of our body and what's going on inside it